MICA-MNI/ENIGMA/docs/pages/04.crossdisorder/index.rst

 Principal component analysis
 -----------------------------------------
-We can explore shared and disease-specific morphometric signatures by applying a principal component analysis (PCA) to any combination of disease-specific summary statistics (or other pre-loaded ENIGMA-type data), resulting in shared latent components that can be used for further analysis.
+To yield novel insights into brain structural abnormalities that are common or different across disorders, we can explore shared and disease-specific morphometric signatures by applying a principal component analysis (PCA) to any combination of disease-specific summary statistics (or other imported data), resulting in shared latent components that can be used for further analysis.

 .. tabs::